Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Discussion

 Similarly, due to the nature of ILES the effective magnetic Prandtl number in all simulations is $\Pm \simeq 1 $.
 However, in natural systems (both astrophysical and terrestrial/experimental) $\Pm$ is either $\gg 1$ or $\ll 1$, motivating the exploration of these regimes in the future as well.

 All of our simulations started with subsonic initial conditions, leaving the supersonic regime unexplored.
 The additional shocks, discontinuities, and strong density variations that may arise in a supersonic flow could alter the energy transfer as the flow transitions into turbulence.
 In the simulations we present here, the Mach number generally did not significantly affect the growth and behavior of the turbulence.
-In a supersonic flow, however, the transitory effects such as the non-local energy transfer and inverse cascade may be altered or suppressed in addition to generally richer dynamics related to compressive effects and effective space-filling of turbulent structures \citep{Federrath2013a}.
+In a supersonic flow, however, the transitory effects such as the nonlocal energy transfer and inverse cascade may be altered or suppressed in addition to generally richer dynamics related to compressive effects and effective space-filling of turbulent structures \citep{Federrath2013a}.

+Figure 5 indicates that the spectral index of both the kinetic and magnetic energy cascades evolves as a function of magnetic field strength (i.e., initial $\mathcal{M}_A$.)
+It is unclear whether there is a threshold of $\mathcal{M}_A$ above which the spectra become shallower, or whether there is a continuum of behavior as the initial $\mathcal{M}_A$ is increased.
+While we would like to engage in a more thorough exploration of the dependence of these behaviors on $\mathcal{M}_A$, the simulations in question are computationally expensive and it is infeasible to do so at present.
+Exploration of this transition is a promising venue for future work.
 Finally, the shell decomposition used here to study energy transfer has been shown to violate the inviscid criterion for decomposing scales in the compressible regime \citep{Zhao2018}.
 However, this only pertains to flows with significant density variations and, thus, is effectively irrelevant for the subsonic simulations presented here.